awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-organize.md

 Managing dozens or hundreds of parameters as a flat list is time consuming and prone to errors\.
 It can also be difficult to identify the correct parameter for a task\.
 This means you might accidentally use the wrong parameter, or you might create multiple parameters that use the same configuration data\.

 You can use parameter hierarchies to help you organize and manage parameters\.
 A hierarchy is a parameter name that includes a path that you define by using forward slashes\.

+**Important**
+Only the value of a secure string parameter is encrypted\.
+Parameter names, descriptions, and other properties are not encrypted\.
+Therefore, to make it less obvious which parameters contain passwords, we recommend using a naming system that avoids the actual word "password" in your parameter names\.
+For illustration, however, we are using the sample parameter name *my\-password* in our examples\.

 Here is an example that uses three hierarchy levels in the name to identify the following:

 /Environment/Type of computer/Application/Data